sambrzk/sambrzk/README.md

 - 👋 Hi, I’m @sambrzk
-- 👀 I’m interested in NFT and Crypto
+- 👀 I’m interested in Crypto
-- 🌱 I’m currently learning Trading
-- 💞️ I’m looking to collaborate on Project NFT
 - 📫 How to reach me ...

 <!---